Spread betting vs CFD trading

 Spread betting example

-Spread betting is generally listed in points, so the buy price for Apple is 20155, and the sell price is 20145.
+Spread betting is generally listed in points, so let’s say the buy price for Apple is 20155, and the sell price is 20145.
 A trader decides to go long and bet £1 per point at 20155.

 The traders’ prediction was correct, and the market moved to a new buy price level of 20255 and a sell price level of 20245.
 The trader decides to close the position by selling at the new sell price of 20245.
 In total, the market moved 90 points, which gives the trader a profit of £90.